Art Studio Major

 Student Learning Goals

-- Honing observational skill
+- Honing of observational skill

 - Fluency in visual language